mars0i/pasta/README.md

 mushrooms are poisonous (light gray).</p>

 <p><b>Basic snipe behavior:</b> Snipes move randomly within an
-environment, gain energy from eating nutritious mushrooms, and lose energy from eating poisonous mushrooms.
-Snipes that accumulate sufficient energy give birth to a single offspring, losing energy as a result of the birth. (one snipe can have multiple offspring if it repeatedly acquires enough energy to do so.)
-At birth, each newborn snipe is placed at a random location in a randomly chosen environment (as if parents had temporarily migrated to a new location to give birth).</p>
+environment.
+Note that the orientation of snipes' icons does not indicate direction of movement (see below).
+Snipes gain energy from eating nutritious mushrooms, and lose energy from eating poisonous mushrooms or giving birth.
+Movement and internal processes have no cost.
+Snipes that accumulate sufficient energy will give birth to a single offspring, losing energy as a result.
+A snipe can have multiple offspring only by repeatedly acquiring enough energy to give birth.
+At birth, each newborn snipe is placed at a random location in a randomly chosen environment, as if parents had temporarily migrated to a new location to give birth.</p>

 <p><b>k-snipes</b> (red circles with pointers) initially eat mushrooms
 randomly,  but learn to eat mushrooms whose size signal (which is